will-io/form-servlet/README.md

 ### Making changes: adding a new servlet

-In your machine, place your servlet file in the ```src/main/servlet``` folder and add the servlet annotation so your app builder (via Maven) knows how to index it:
+In your machine, place your servlet file in the ```src/main/java/servlet``` folder and add the servlet annotation so your Apache Tomcat knows how to map it:
 ```
 import javax.servlet.annotation.WebServlet;

 @WebServlet( name = "servletName", urlPatterns = {"/servicePathName"} )
 ```

-You can inspect the [example](https://github.com/luminaxster/swe432tomcat/blob/master/src/main/java/servlet/HelloServlet.java) in that folder for more details.
+The line above handles **servlet mapping**, which makes its servlet class available at yourServerUrl/**servicePathName**.

 Now you can observe, debug or test your app locally by building your app (in terminal: ```mvn package```) and running it in your local server (in terminal: ```heroku local```).
 After that, ```localhost:5000/servicePathName``` (as in urlPatterns property from the annotation above) must be working.